 For more information about this scheme you can contact Deborah Norman:[email protected].

-The healthy businesses project is supporting fifteen individuals to turn their healthy food business idea into a sustainable business.
-It is led by the Council’s Economic Development team with free training run by the Greenwich Cooperative Development Agency (GCDA), which has expertise in the areas of health and sustainability.
-The course, specifically set up for healthy food businesses, covers the fundamental elements of running a food business, including financial planning, sourcing produce, and managing food production, as well as marketing the business.
+The healthy businesses project supported fifteen individuals to turn their healthy food business idea into a sustainable business.
+It was led by the Council’s Economic Development team with free training run by the Greenwich Cooperative Development Agency (GCDA), which has expertise in the areas of health and sustainability.
+The course, specifically set up for healthy food businesses, covered the fundamental elements of running a food business, including financial planning, sourcing produce, and managing food production, as well as marketing the business.

-A number of the businesses that received training and mentoring support will be running a new pop-up healthy food zone from 12 January 2017 in Croydon and selling their locally sourced, healthy food!
+A number of the businesses that received training and mentoring support ran a new pop-up healthy food zone from 12 January 2017 in Croydon and sold their locally sourced, healthy food.

-This is an ambitious community gardening project which began in June 2015.
-It supports and trains residents to become master gardeners and food buddies.
+This was an ambitious community gardening project which began in June 2015.
+It supported and trained residents to become master gardeners and food buddies.